openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 Edited by [Brannon Dorsey](http://brannondorsey.com)

-## Wait!
+## Hold On!
 Perhaps There is a Magic Bullet

 Computer vision allows you to make assertions about what's going on in images and video.
-It's fun to create image processing software, but it's not always *necessary* to implement such techniques yourself.
+It's fun (and hugely educational) to create your own vision software, but it's not always *necessary* to implement such techniques yourself.
 Many of the most common and desirable computer vision workflows have been encapsulated into apps that can detect the stuff you want—and transmit the results over OSC to your openFrameworks app!
 Before you dig in to this chapter, consider whether you can instead sketch a prototype with one of these time-saving vision tools.

-![TSPS (left) and Community Core Vision (right)](images/tsps_ccv.png) *TSPS (left) and Community Core Vision (right)*
+![TSPS (left) and Community Core Vision (right)](images/tsps_ccv.png) *TSPS (left) and Community Core Vision (right) are richly-featured toolkits for performing computer vision tasks that are common in interactive installations.
+They transmit summaries of their analyses over OSC, a signalling protocol that is widely used in the media arts.*

-- [Toolkit for Sensing People in Spaces (TSPS)](http://opentsps.com/): A powerful toolkit for tracking bodies in video
+- [Toolkit for Sensing People in Spaces (TSPS)](http://opentsps.com/): A powerful toolkit for tracking bodies in video.
-- [Community Core Vision](http://ccv.nuigroup.com/): Another full-featured toolkit for a wide range of tracking tasks
+- [Community Core Vision](http://ccv.nuigroup.com/): Another full-featured toolkit for a wide range of tracking tasks.
-- [FaceOSC](https://github.com/kylemcdonald/ofxFaceTracker/downloads/): An app which tracks faces (and face parts, like eyes and noses) in video
+- [FaceOSC](https://github.com/kylemcdonald/ofxFaceTracker/downloads/): An app which tracks faces (and face parts, like eyes and noses) in video, and transmits this data over OSC.
-- [Reactivision TUIO](http://reactivision.sourceforge.net/): A system which uses fiducial markers to track the positions and orientations of objects
+- [Reactivision TUIO](http://reactivision.sourceforge.net/): A system which uses fiducial markers to track the positions and orientations of objects, and transmits this data over OSC.
-- [EyeOSC](https://github.com/downloads/kylemcdonald/AppropriatingNewTechnologies/EyeOSC.zip): An experimental, webcam-based eyetracker (.zip)
+- [EyeOSC](https://github.com/downloads/kylemcdonald/AppropriatingNewTechnologies/EyeOSC.zip) (.zip): An experimental, webcam-based eyetracker that transmits the viewer's fixation point over OSC.
-- [Synapse for Kinect](http://synapsekinect.tumblr.com/post/6610177302/synapse): A Kinect-based skeleton tracker
+- [Synapse for Kinect](http://synapsekinect.tumblr.com/post/6610177302/synapse): A Kinect-based skeleton tracker with OSC.
-- [DesignIO kinectArmTracker](https://github.com/ofTheo/kinectArmTracker): A lightweight app for tracking arm movements with the Kinect.
+- [DesignIO kinectArmTracker](https://github.com/ofTheo/kinectArmTracker): A lightweight OSC app for tracking arm movements with the Kinect.